 National criteria have been developed for use in the Czech Republic, the Netherlands and Belgium, based on the International Criteria.
 Mexico has developed national criteria based on the international criteria.

 To access the criteria below, visit this webpage

-- Currently used national criteria: Netherlands, Belgium, the Czech republic.
+- Currently used national Choices criteria: Netherlands, Belgium, Czech Republic, Nigeria.

 Generic criteria for each category of food products are derived from the WHO recommendations for a daily diet (see below).
 The generic criteria are somewhat less stringent than the WHO-recommendations because diets consist of many food products, not all of which contain saturated fat, trans fat, sodium or added sugar.
 Ultimately, the total daily intake of food products should be in line with the recommendations of (inter)national dietary authorities.
 This has been verified with a model study on average food intake by Roodenburg et al. (2013).